44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Potash Road / UT-279 (several locations/spots, including the Bear Panel)

-✮ Wolfe Ranch on the trail to Delicate Arch in Arches National Park (entrance fee and timed entry required in peak season)
+✮ Wolfe Ranch on the trail to Delicate Arch in Arches National Park (timed entry is required in peak seasons)

-The Dark Angel area of the Devil's Garden loop in Arches National Park also has some petroglyphs, but they are a tricky to find.
+The Dark Angel area of the Devil's Garden loop in Arches National Park also has some petroglyphs, but they are offtrail and a bit tricky to find.

 As a reminder, please do NOT touch petroglyphs as our fingers have natural oils that lead to the degradation of rock art. |